Guppylicious/pokemonBattleSimulation/README.txt

         See if you can beat them all!

-    2. Take on a challenge
+    --challenge - Take on a challenge

         Challenge modes are the hardest challenges within the game.
         Start by entering your name.